BrentTB/QuantumScript/README.md

 fabi.crdo1s32.+cab@b$s-dio=r>dfbcd|c|.r -> uses recursion to replace loops
 ```

 This code prints the fibbonaci sequence with as many terms as the user gives with the command line.
-If no value is supplied, it defaults to 6 terms
+If no value is supplied, it defaults to 6 terms.
-This code does not work if the user inputs the number one, and for any value 0 or less, it will print 6 terms
+Recursion is used with a variable that decrements itself each iteration in order to produce the correct amount of terms.
-Recursion is used with a variable that decrements itself each iteration in order to produce the correct amount of terms
+The code separates each term with a space and ends with a newline character.

-The code separates each term with a space and ends with a newline character
+_This code does not work if the user inputs the number one, and for any value 0 or less, it will print the default 6 terms_

 ```
 1zc.a8o1qs32n10v.+zzo=v>z@mqoz|@mqoa|$n-ccv.c